DingDingFan/Whole-genome-duplication/Ohnolog/Readme.md

   This pipeline was used to detect Ohnolog genes based on amino acid sequence alignments to a reference protomes , such as we use zebrafish in the S o’connori genome project.
 ## How it works?
-  The S o’connori had a recently (~ 1.23 mya) wholge genome duplication, the gene content should be double compare to zebrafish .
+  The S o’connori had a recently (~ 1.23 mya) whole genome duplication, the gene content should be double compared to zebrafish .
 Apprently, the orthorlogy genes of zebrafish should have two copy in the  S o’connori genome.

   Firstly ,we do amino acid alignment using BLAST with (-e 1e-10),the reference genome was used as database.